What is a Non-Invasive Prenatal Test?

 Why choose to have a prenatal blood test at The Medical Chambers?

 Usually a chromosomal test in pregnancy is requested where a significant risk of chromosome abnormality has been calculated.
 This will be based on consideration of maternal age, personal medical history, family or genetic history, and results of pregnancy scan.
 We recommend you discuss your personal situation with your doctor or prenatal specialist.

 You may also request one of these tests if you wish to have reassurance that everything is developing normally.
 Chromosome analysis during pregnancy is not yet routine in the UK but is increasingly becoming more common.
 As a private clinic we are here to meet your needs, whatever your personal or family background.
 We do not require referral from your doctor.

 Most NIPTs can assess the risk of Trisomy 21 (Down Syndrome); Trisomy 18 (Edwards Syndrome) and Trisomy 13 (Patau Syndrome).
 You can learn more about these conditions by clicking on the link below.
 The accuracy of NIPTs for assessing the risk of Down Syndrome is over 99%; by comparison, the “classic” combined test (12 week nuchal scan + PAPPA blood test) has an accuracy of 75 to 80%.

 More recent advances in prenatal DNA testing allow to screen for other congenital conditions and physical or developmental abnormalities.
-Tests such as MaterniT21 PLUS look at microdeletions linked to specific syndromes (Di George, Cri Du Chat etc…), whereas MaterniT GENOME analyses every single chromosome of your baby, giving you a level of information close to a karyotype.
+Tests such as MaterniT21 PLUS look at specific microdeletions linked to known specific syndromes (Di George, Cri Du Chat etc…), whereas MaterniT GENOME analyses every single chromosome of your baby, giving you a level of information close to a karyotype.

 Can I have a non-invasive prenatal blood test without a scan at The Medical Chambers Kensington?